-Violation Description Default Severity Footprint link issue This violation occurs when one of several footprint assignment issues is detected: The footprint assignment for a symbol is not a valid footprint identifier The footprint library given in a symbol's footprint assignment is not included and enabled in the library table The footprint assigned to a symbol does not exist in the specified footprint library Warning Assigned footprint doesn't match footprint filters This violation occurs when the footprint assigned to a symbol does not match the symbol's footprint filters.
-If the symbol doesn't have any footprint filters, no violation occurs.
-Warning Symbol has more units than are defined This violation occurs when a symbol has more units placed in the schematic than are defined in the symbol.
+Violation Description Default Severity Symbol is not annotated This violation occurs when a symbol is not annotated with a unique reference designator.
+Error Unresolved text variable This violation occurs when a text variable ( \${variable_name} ) is used without being defined in Schematic Setup.
+Error SPICE model issue This violation occurs when a SPICE model has a syntax error or other problem.
+Ignore Labels are similar (lower/upper case difference only) This violation occurs when two labels are similar and differ only by the case of some letters.
+This may be a typo causing two labels to be disconnected when they are intended to be connected.
+Warning Library symbol issue This violation occurs when one of several symbol library issues is detected: The symbol library for a symbol is not included and enabled in the library table A symbol in the schematic does not exist in its symbol library A symbol in the schematic does not match the copy in its symbol library Warning Symbol has more units than are defined This violation occurs when a symbol has more units placed in the schematic than are defined in the symbol.
 Units in the schematic must correspond exactly to the symbol definition.
 Error Symbol has units that are not placed This violation occurs when a unit from a multi-unit symbol is not placed in the schematic.
 Unplaced units will not be connected to anything.
 Warning Symbol has input pins that are not placed This violation occurs when a multi-unit symbol has units with input pins that are not placed, so those input pins will not be connected to anything.
 Warning Symbol has bidirectional pins that are not placed This violation occurs when a multi-unit symbol has units with bidirectional pins that are not placed, so those input pins will not be connected to anything.
+Warning

-Warning Symbol has power input pins that are not placed This violation occurs when a multi-unit symbol has units with power input pins that are not placed, so those input pins will not be connected to anything.
+Violation Description Default Severity Symbol has power input pins that are not placed This violation occurs when a multi-unit symbol has units with power input pins that are not placed, so those input pins will not be connected to anything.
 Error Conflict problem between pins This violation occurs when a connection between pins is not allowed per the allowed connections in the Pin Conflicts Map.
 From Pin Conflicts Map